nextstrain/docs.nextstrain.org/src/tutorials/quickstart.rst

 It assumes you are comfortable using the command line and installing software on your computer.
 If you need help when following this tutorial, please create a post at `discussion.nextstrain.org <https://discussion.nextstrain.org>`_.

-In this, you will run the build in `our example Zika analysis workflow <https://github.com/nextstrain/zika-tutorial>`_ and view the results on your computer.
+In this tutorial, you will run our `example Zika workflow <https://github.com/nextstrain/zika-tutorial>`_ and view the results on your computer.
-You will have a basic understanding of how to run builds for other pathogens and a foundation for understanding the Nextstrain ecosystem in more depth.
+You will have a basic understanding of how to run workflows for other pathogens and a foundation for understanding the Nextstrain ecosystem in more depth.

 .. contents:: Table of Contents
    :local: